alastair87-cyf/fundamentals-course/teacher-resources/assessments.md

 ### Goals

-The goal of these assessments is to assess how well the student is progressing.
-Based on the outcome of the assessment, the instructor\(s\) can decide whether the student has a good understanding of the subject.
+The goal of these assessments is to assess how well the trainee is progressing.
+Based on the outcome of the assessment, the instructor\(s\) can decide whether the trainee has a good understanding of the subject.

-A volunteer should be assigned to work with 1 student at a time to "pair" on a small task.
+A volunteer should be assigned to work with 1 trainee at a time to "pair" on a small task.
 It is however not quite like normal pairing: the volunteer should aim to not "give away" the answer.
-If the student is struggling the volunteer can ask open questions to provide a suggestion.
+If the trainee is struggling the volunteer can ask open questions to provide a suggestion.

-Note that they are framed as "1-to-1 programming problems" instead of assessments for students so they are less intimidated by them.
+Note that they are framed as "1-to-1 programming problems" instead of assessments for trainees so they are less intimidated by them.

 ### Feedback from Volunteers